Douglas-Christian/Lore/journal.md

 ### **5. Deployment**
 - [ ] Containerize application with Docker
 - [ ] Deploy to target platform (local server or cloud)

 ---

+## **Proposed Next Steps for Backend Completion**

+1. **Database Enhancements**:
+   - Finalize and optimize the PostgreSQL schema for campaigns, narration logs, and sessions.
+   - Add indexes to frequently queried fields for performance improvement.

+2. **API Development**:
+   - Complete the implementation of API endpoints for campaign management, narration logs, and session management.
+   - Add input validation and error handling for all endpoints.

+3. **Testing**:
+   - Write unit tests for all API endpoints using `pytest`.
+   - Perform integration testing to ensure seamless interaction between the API and the database.

+4. **LLM Integration**:
+   - Refine the `query_ollama` function to handle edge cases and improve response formatting.
+   - Test the `/llm/query/` endpoint with diverse prompts to ensure robustness.

+5. **Documentation**:
+   - Update the `readme.md` file with detailed instructions for setting up and running the backend.
+   - Document the API endpoints with examples of requests and responses.

+6. **Deployment Preparation**:
+   - Create a Dockerfile for containerizing the backend application.
+   - Set up a CI/CD pipeline for automated testing and deployment.

+---